- What is Organisation Design?

 Behind each of the five practices there is a set of established behaviours, that the authors linked to the individual feelings of people when they felt at their best.
 The model is calling in directly the concept of leading by example, articulating this into practices that establish effective leadership.

 Developed by Jaroslav Dokoupil as a way to support the concept of Exponential Organisation, the model is described as a “new paradigm of leadership which is essential for humanity to steer towards a positive version of the future which fully benefits from the available opportunities while avoiding dangers, challenges and overcoming limitations of our past.”

 Developed by Lisa Kay Solomon for the Singularity University (Solomon, 2018), the Exponential Leadership Framework looks at four types of leadership that are particularly effective into the current VUCA environment.
 Each model is made of a Mindset and a number of Skills.
 The underlying concept is that we need a network of Exponential Leaders to be able to create new futures (Solomon, 2017).

-The model is very captivating in terms of its references, but also in its mix of underlying concepts, linked not just to technology advancement, but also to the capability of envisioning the future.
-A central element in the mission of the Singularity University.
+The model is very captivating in terms of its references, but also in its mix of underlying concepts, linked not just to technological advancement, but also to the capability of envisioning the future.
+A central element in the mission of Singularity University.

 Gaurav Gargate Leadership Model to keep me sane